waikho/MADS_Capstone/README.md

     └── README.md

 ## Setup
+Before running the machine learning models, the data collection pipeline has to be set up to enable daily automatic update of stock data.
+Please follow the steps below.
+It is assumed that you have set up a Virtual Machine running Ubuntu v20 or above.

 ### 1. Install Postgres Server
+The
 ### 2. Setup Postgres Schema
 ### 3. Register Alpaca Account
 ### 4. Register PubProxy Account